 Erosion Control Program

 Our lakes and streams are the lifeblood of our region.
 The health of the waters depends largely on what flows into them.
 Today, our waters are under attack.
-Seasonal algal blooms and invasive plants plague our waters and are in danger of spreading.

 Good lake stewardship starts on the land.